Enter password to access site.

 Today, IMAX auditoriums primarily use the IMAX with Laser system, the company’s most advanced IMAX experience to date.
 The projector houses a state-of-the-art 4K laser projection system with a new optical engine and customized lenses.

-According to Cuthbert, IMAX’s state-of-the-art locations are designed to immerse you into the movie, with curved screens that fill your field of vision, and customized seating that puts you closer to the action.
+According to Cuthbert, IMAX’s locations are designed to immerse you into the movie, with curved screens that fill your field of vision, and customized seating that puts you closer to the action.
 You can expect a system that delivers crystal clear, lifelike images and precision audio.
 Every element is fully integrated to our precise standards—clearest visuals and precision audio, projection technology, and theatre design—working together to create what is widely acknowledged as the gold standard for the film entertainment experience.”

 IMAX’s curved screens range in size.
 The Traumpalast Multiplex in Leonberg, Germany holds the title for the world’s largest IMAX screen: it is close to 70 feet high and 125 feet across, weighing in at 500 lbs.
 The auditorium has almost 600 seats.
 The screen is so large that it has set two Guinness World Records: one for the world’s largest permanent IMAX screen and another for the largest permanent cinema screen.